 Formaldehyde-releasing ingredients (FRPs) are a concern because they slowly and continuously release small amounts of formaldehyde.
 Laboratory studies suggest that formaldehyde in cosmetics can be absorbed through the skin and, thus, through the mucosal lining of the mouth.
-In addition, formaldehyde may off-gas from cosmetics containing these ingredients and be inhaled (most of the cancer research on formaldehyde has focused on risks from inhalation).
+In addition, formaldehyde may off-gas from these cosmetics, causing risk of inhalation (most of the cancer research on formaldehyde has focused on risks from inhalation).